Sagacious-Software/Gosh/README.md

 ## Build

+You will need `meson` in order to build the library.

 First edit `meson_options.txt` and choose which backends you would like to compile support for.
 Set the ones you would like to enable to `enabled` and the rest of them to `disabled`.
 Note that if you are on Unix and would like to use the Windows backend you have to have Wine installed (see below).